Annual Events at ESF

 Held annually since 1913, this event offers the chance for your "home" family to meet and mingle with members of your "ESF family" including alumni, faculty, and staff.
 This old favorite is usually held in September or October.

-The December Convocation is a formal recognition ceremony honoring students who complete their degree requirements in December.
+The December Commencement is a formal recognition ceremony honoring students who complete their degree requirements in December.
 Featuring an academic procession, a keynote speaker and much picture taking, this event is usually held the last Friday before finals in the fall semester.

-This is a semi-formal dinner-dance held the evening of the December Convocation.
+This is a semi-formal dinner-dance held the evening of the December Commencement.
 Sponsored by the student government (USA) and hosted by a team of student leaders, the program includes fine food, student recognition, music and dancing.